Espita Yucatan gives you an authentic look at a colonial village in Mexico

 What Espita lacks in museums and tourist attractions it makes up in real life living and charming moments that you encounter while walking around.
 Many of the homes have gardens with fruit trees as well as turkeys and chickens.
 Visit some of the side streets around the center square and you never know what you might see.

-What to do and see around Espita
+What to see around Espita

 Since there are some good boutique hotels in Espita, you might want to use Espita ss a base and explore some of the local area.
 We have made a guide with map to show you all the things locally to do and explore.
 You can find our article on Espita daytrips here

-Where to stay and eat in Espita Yucatan
+Where to stay in Espita Yucatan

 • Posada Paola is a small guest house just south of the church.
+Phone: 986 116 6122 Facebook page

 • Posada San Jorge is another small guest house.
 This is just on the south side of the church as well.
+Phone: 999 711 6636 Facebook page

 Casona Los Cedros in Espita

-Restaurants in Espita
+Restaurants in Espita at the boutique hotels

+If you do what pizza there is a place just two blocks from the church.
 The Poch Pizza Restaurant on Calle 27 is open at 7pm at night.
 The pizza is pretty good and there are a lot of options (most with ham).

 Espita Yucatan